 Instead of paying an annuity, the coverage may reimburse expenses if you become dependent, in which case you will have to submit invoices.

-Before purchasing this type of insurance
+Before taking out this type of insurance

 Evaluate your financial needs